Lipen/discrete-math-course/typst/lec-sat.typ

   Modern SAT solvers use CDCL --- an enhanced version of DPLL.

   *Key insight:* When we hit a conflict, _learn from it_!

+  Analyze _why_ the conflict occurred, and add a new clause to prevent repeating the same "mistake".
 ]

-#definition[Clause learning][
+// #definition[Clause learning][
-  When a conflict occurs, analyze _why_ it happened and add a new clause that prevents the same conflict pattern in the future.
+//   When a conflict occurs, analyze _why_ it happened and add a new clause that prevents the same conflict pattern in the future.
-]
+// ]

 #align(center)[
   #import fletcher: diagram, edge, node
   #diagram(
-    spacing: (2.5em, 2em),
+    spacing: (4em, 2em),
     node-corner-radius: 3pt,
     edge-stroke: 1pt,
     edge-corner-radius: 5pt,